Artoria gens: Origin

-Linguist Blanca María Prósper supports a possible link between the gens Artoria and Messapic Artorres and derives the latter from the Proto-Indo-European root *h2er- "to join, to fit together"; she proposes that Artorres (and thus its Latinized form Artorius) should be translated as "(descendant/family of the) Assembler".

 Praenomina

 The chief praenomina of the Artorii were Lucius, Gaius, Marcus, and Quintus, four of the most common names throughout Roman history.
 Lesser-used praenomina of the Artorii included Gnaeus, Sextus, and Titus, and there are a few examples of other names.

 Branches and cognomina

 The Artorii do not appear to have been divided into distinct families, but a number of them used common surnames, such as Secundus, typically designating a second or younger child, and its derivatives.